 Pretty much every discipline on the planet—from sports, to martial arts, to gymnastics, to performance arts—has figured out that “drills” are a necessary aspect of subject mastery.
 Except, I think, flow yoga.
 In flow yoga, we rarely break things down into specific drills that are designed to teach people how to do hard things in a step-by-step manner.
 Instead, we expect everyone to just catch on while cranking out the flow and sweating to the play list.
 Sometimes this works.
 When it comes to Chaturanga, it usually doesn’t.
 So, from time-to-time, I do drills.
 Sometimes, I have students do Chaturanga with a block under their chest; sometimes, I have students do Chaturanga with a belt around their arms; and, sometimes, I have students do Chaturanga with their knees on the floor.
 I do all of these OUTSIDE of the flow.
 Either before we really establish the flow of class, or, later in class as if Chaturanga is the peak pose of the class.

-Challenge #3, Identifying and Undoing Bad Habits
+Challenge #3, Identifying and Undoing Bad Habits in Chaturanga

 In my experience, Chaturanga is not a beginner’s pose.
 Unfortunately, it’s frequently included in beginner’s classes.
 Even with adequate instructions and thoughtful preparation, I believe it’s too difficult to do well until you’re a more seasoned practitioner.
 When new students are asked to do Chaturanga in a beginner’s class, or new students wander into a mixed-level class, they do their best to keep up with the flow.
 When they try to keep up the flow and are ill-equipped for the strength and technique that is required, they develop bad habits that can take years to correct.